generalsoftwareinc/DeribitServiceClient/README.md

 ## Getting started

-1- Download the Consoleapp-main.zip file, from https://github.com/generalsoftwareinc/DeribitServiceClient/releases/download/main/Consoleapp-main.zip
+1- Download the Consoleapp-main.zip file, from [here](https://github.com/generalsoftwareinc/DeribitServiceClient/releases/download/main/Consoleapp-main.zip)
 2- Unzip the file.
 3- Open file appsettings.json in any text editor

 ### Settings details:

 Set the appropriate values of:
-ClientId
-ClientSecret
+ClientId and ClientSecret

 You can create a new set of ClientId and ClientSecret, by registering and logging in https://test.deribit.com/.
 Visit the API documentation in https://docs.deribit.com/.